 For those who are not familiar with this term, the simplest explanation of multi-core (often called snake in US and Canada) audio cables is that it’s just a kind of extension cable which makes its way from stage directly to a mixer desk.
 The digital snake system, ever since its invention, has been revolutionary in live sound production, enabling easy handling of the workflow in monitoring and mixing events, especially live concert venues and churches.

 Although digital devices have been accepted worldwide for a long time, many audio engineers and technicians still prefer using 50m long audio cables with XLR connectors at the ends of their multi-core.
 While analog physical cables are still recognized as a common solution, digital snakes can replace those long, messed up, knotted multi-core between a digital mixing console, pre-amps, bunch of microphones and instruments on stage.

-What is a digital snake and how does it work?
+What is a digital audio snake and how does it work?

 The main task of the snake is to transfer the audio signal from point A to point B with minimal loss of quality of the signal itself.
 So, if you know how audio transmission works over a standard multi-core cable, it will be much easier for you to figure out how it works with a digital multi-core device or a digital snake.
 Nowadays, instead of multi-cores, audio systems have the possibility to use a digital signal transfer option.
 In digital snakes, the regular audio is encoded to digital with the assistance of converters.
 All the channels and their signals are packed and transferred with a single wire to the mixer and then reconverted to the analog signal again.